 Basics and layers are key to a comfortable Journey.
 There are always unusual variables as well, so make sure you have one sturdy jacket and an outfit for a formal occasion too, just in case.
 Here are a few key items to take on your trip:

 Have back-ups for everything to avoid disappointment, Charge batteries in advance and bring extra film or digital memory cards.
 If bringing a high-end camera, consider investing in insurance to protect your asset.

 Some cell phones will work overseas, but accrue additional charges for the use.
 Choose whether you would like to add an international plan by calling you carrier, or consider purchasing a pay-as-you-go phone overseas.
-However, many smartphones and tablets can pick up wireless internet for free or in in Ireland, Scotland and most European port cities.
+However, many smartphones and tablets can pick up wireless internet for free.

 Your Health and Comfort

 Enrichment Journeys offers a comprehensive travel insurance package you can purchase alongside your trip.
 It eases the mind and lets you cancel your trip beforehand up to the departure date with a full refund – that means 100% coverage at anytime.
 This covers a wide variety of incidents, including travel delay, emergency medical services, baggage delay and medical consultations abroad.
 You will also receive a pre-existing medical conditions waiver if travel insurance is purchased within 14 days of your initial deposit.
 For a full list of coverage provided, visit the FAQ section of the website.